 Through the Navigation Team’s ongoing outreach efforts, the team made over 7,300 contacts in 2017 to a total of 1,829 individuals.
 As part of their efforts, 1,179 individuals accepted some sort of service and 675 individuals were successfully referred to shelter.
 To learn more, please visit this site for additional materials regarding the Navigation Team’s outreach efforts in 2017.

-Preliminary figures for 2018 show the team is on pace to surpass last year’s outreach outcomes, making over 7,000 contacts to people experiencing homelessness through the end of July 2018.
-Additionally, the team has made 474 referrals to shelter alone this year.
+Preliminary figures for 2018 show the team is on pace to surpass last year’s outreach outcomes, making over 7,000 contacts to people experiencing homelessness and 474 referrals to shelter through the end of July.

 Given the team’s ongoing outreach efforts coupled with Mayor Durkan’s investments in team expansion and shelter capacity, it is reasonable to anticipate the Navigation Team will successfully move more people off Seattle’s streets and into safer spaces than ever before.